AdrianSantos31/COP4610_Homework_4/README.md

-# COP4610_Homework_4
+# java-sql-homework
-This is the homework 4 for COP4610
+This is the homework 4 for COP4610 (Data Modelling)